NagusameCS/404/Individual Questions (Easy Questions)/InterpretingPrograms.md

 Create a detailed analysis of what a given program does by interpreting its code and behavior.

 ## Problem Statement
-Given a program (in any language), provide a comprehensive explanation of its functionality, inputs, outputs, and behavioral patterns.
+Given a program below, provide a comprehensive explanation of its functionality, inputs, outputs, and behavioral patterns.
+If you prefer a different language not available here please contact us.
+Choose only one.

 ### Constraints
 1. No program execution allowed